 Microsoft Office 365 has become incredibly popular because of the mobility and collaboration it enables.
 With Office 365, companies always have the latest versions of Excel, Word, PowerPoint and Outlook, as well as cloud-based collaboration and productivity platforms OneDrive, Exchange Online, Yammer, and SharePoint Online.
 Skyhigh’s research has found that 87.3% of enterprises have at least 100 active Office 365 users, but just 6.8% of corporate users have migrated to Office 365.

-Whether you are evaluating Office 365, have deployed it to all users, or are somewhere in between, we’ve distilled some key best practices our customer success team has picked up working with over 500 enterprises to securely enable the cloud.
+Whether you are evaluating Office 365, have deployed it to all users, or are somewhere in between, we’ve distilled some key best practices our customer success team has picked up working with over 600 enterprises who use the Skyhigh CASB.
 These common best practices used by other companies will help you make the most from your deployment and ensure that you continue to meet your security, compliance, and governance requirements as data moves to the cloud.

 Microsoft has invested heavily into the service-level security of the Office 365 platform.
 That means Microsoft works to strengthen the platform against intrusions and cyber attacks, making it one of the 8.1% of cloud services that earn Skyhigh’s highest CloudTrust Rating of Enterprise-Ready.
 Under a shared responsibility model, Microsoft takes care of platform security but leaves it up to the customer to ensure their users don’t mistreat data in ways that expose the organization to risk.